Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 ## Server Installation Steps

-1. Download the latest Stirling PDF-server.exe or jar from the [releases page](https://github.com/Stirling-Tools/Stirling-PDF/releases/latest)
+1. Download the latest Stirling PDF JAR from the [releases page](https://github.com/Stirling-Tools/Stirling-PDF/releases/latest)
 2. Install any desired optional dependencies following the instructions above
-3. Launch the Stirling PDF executable
+3. Launch the JAR with `java -jar Stirling-PDF.jar`
-4. Access the web interface through your browser (the application will provide the URL) in the console logs normally http://localhost:8080
+4. Access the web interface through your browser.
+The application prints the URL in the console logs, normally http://localhost:8080

 ## Notes
 - The application hosts a web server that is accessible to anyone on your network